damballa/abracad/README.md

   - Maps deserialize as persistent maps
   - Fixed values currently always deserialize as primitive byte arrays
   - Bytes values currently always deserialize as primitive byte arrays
   - Records deserialize as maps with keyword field names and `:type` metadata indicating the Avro schema name

+The Avro specification allows field names to contain the `_` character but disallows the `-` character.
+Clojure keywords frequently contain `-` but rarely contain `_`.
+Abracad attempts to work around this difference by mapping `_` in Avro field names to `-` in Clojure symbols and vice-versa.
+The current implementation of this conversion does *not* handle keywords containing `_` instead, which is probably a bug.

 #### Record de/serialization tweaking